Dimaak

 Is insurance needed for the Maldives?

-Travel insurance when visiting the Maldives is not mandatory, but strongly recommended.
+Travel insurance is not mandatory when visiting the Maldives, but strongly recommended.

 Insurance can protect you from many unfortunate circumstances, such as losing your luggage or passport, trip cancellations, or any health-related incidents.